Skip to main content

 TestNG XML report

-Common structure
+1. Common structure of TestNG report

 In a basic TestNG report, you should find common tags depicting test suites and test cases.